jayshah19/Simulation-of-File-Transfer-Protocol/README.md

 ======================= Important Instructions :=======================

-For the Client-Server Communication, we used Predefind PORT NUMBER as 21 For both Client And Server.
+For the Client-Server Communication, i used Predefind PORT NUMBER as 21 For both Client And Server.

 The main reason for choosing PORT Number 21 is that it is commonly associated with FTP and controls the FTP session.